 Businesses of all sorts, including auto repair shops, that are serious about building a long-term business in an area look for ways to become involved in the community they operate in.
 Taking note of which businesses participate in or support local events can help you figure out who’s committed for the long haul.

 While this alone won’t guarantee their level of expertise, it does point to the values of the business owner.
-Watch out for news on repair shops taking part in fundraisers, community barbecues, and charity events, and make note of the name and location, so you can do a little more research on their automotive experience and services offered.
+Watch out for news on repair shops taking part in fundraisers, community barbecues and charity events.
+Make note of the name and location so you can do a little more research on their automotive experience and services offered.

 11. Ask Your Auto Insurer

-Did you know that your auto insurance provider may also recommend auto repair shops, and that there could be an added benefit to using one of them?
+Did you know that your auto insurance provider may also recommend auto repair shops?
+There also could be an added benefit to using one of them.
 For example, customers may choose to use one of the more than 1,600 authorized auto repair shops in The Hartford’s approved network to work on their vehicle.
 The Hartford stands behind the completed work to give you peace of mind for as long as you own or lease your vehicle.

 For many people, a vehicle is a significant investment, often second only in value to a home.
-It’s important to choose your auto repair shop and mechanic carefully—to help ensure you receive quality work at a fair price and keep your vehicle running smoothly.
+It’s important to choose your auto repair shop and mechanic carefully.
+That way, you can help ensure that you’ll receive quality work at a fair price and keep your vehicle running smoothly.